Where can I go for help?

 The DECK-O-SEAL didn’t set – it’s still sticky.
 What happened?

 Did you follow the mixing instructions on the container or listed on the product data sheet?
 Is the product still in date?
 See the above information concerning shelf life.
 Contact the National Sales Desk if it is determined that all instructions were followed and if the material is still within date.
+Also, see our mixing and setting document for more information.

 Some of the DECK-O-SEAL from the same kit set up and some didn’t.
 What happened?